arienclaij/mockup_treinenweb_admin/README.md

-# mockup_treinenweb_admin
+== Treinenweb Admin V2 Mockup ==

-This is a mock-up of the brand new Treinenweb Admin, created in the LTE2 Admin-template (see also: https://adminlte.io/themes/AdminLTE/index2.html)
+This is a mockup of the brand new administrationpanel of Treinenweb, created in the LTE2 Admin-template (see also: https://adminlte.io/themes/AdminLTE/index2.html)

-In a couple of time (when I am working at my pc again ;-) ) i will extend this repo with the project ;-)
+This is for only for development purposes and it's NOT a fully working adminpanel.
+All pages what you can see and reach are static pages wich dynamically loaded by PHP.

+You can install the assets (the whole AdminLTE2 package) with this command:

+composer require "almasaeed2010/adminlte=~2.4"